VeraMendes/CS-Build-Week-2/day_4/DS_concepts.md

 What's the learning rate?
+The amount that the weights are updated during training is referred to as the step size or the “learning rate.”
+Specifically, the learning rate is a configurable hyperparameter used in the training of neural networks that has a small positive value, often in the range between 0.0 and 1.0.

 What happens when the learning rate is too large?
 Too small?

 How to choose the learning rate?
+There are multiple ways to select a good starting point for the learning rate.
+A naive approach is to try a few different values and see which one gives you the best loss without sacrificing speed of training.
+We might start with a large value like 0.1, then try exponentially lower values: 0.01, 0.001, etc.

 What is Adam?
 What's the main difference between Adam and SGD?